dsc-courses/dsc106-2025-wi/projects/project3peer.md

 This is an individual assignment.
 You may not work in groups.

 Your peer reviews are due **Fri 02/28, 11:59pm**.
 The links to the submissions that you are required to evaluate will be emailed to you.
 You must submit peer reviews for 3 Project 3 submissions.
 To submit your review, you must use gradescope.
 Please carefully respond to each of the questions raised.

+**Some important instructions**:

+1. Ensure that you only submit the sumbission ID in the submission ID field (e.g. 123456). **Do not** enter any text such as "Submission ID: 123456".
+2. It would be helpful if you could write the 4 comments per section in separate paragraphs or bullet points.